Massipssa/Docs/cloud/aws/ManagementGoverance/governance.md

 ## AWS Service Catalog

 - Allow organization to create and manage catalogs of approved IT services
-- **Standardize**: restrict launching products to a specific list of preapproved solutions
+- **Standardize**: restrict launching products to a specific list of preapproval solutions
 - **Self-service**: end users can browse products and deploy approved service on their own
 - **Access control**: add constraints and grand access to products using AWS IAM
 - **Versionning**: update products to newer versions and propagate changes automatically